h-eugene/Obsidian/Midterm 1 - AGLA.md

    Simplifying:
    $$-\frac{3}{2}x+ 1 = \frac{6}{7}y - \frac{2}{7} = - 2z$$

-There are two way to find the distance between line and point:
+There are two ways to find the distance between the line and the point:
+- The first uses dot product
+- The second uses the cross product (area interpretation)

+The first one via dot product:

-We express the point where
+We should express the coordinates of the point in our line by converting the Canonical Equation to the Parametric:

+$$x = 1$$